wilsonli117/color-crash/README.md

 ## Legal

-Attributions for resources used in this project
+Attributions for resources used in this project:

 ### Images
 * [UI Background](https://www.wallpapertip.com/wpic/oJiomw_light-colorful-background-hd/)